Mohammadbinshahid/PyBer_Analysis/README.md

 ![Pyber_summary_df](https://user-images.githubusercontent.com/104873181/193438674-6a9cef5c-76e9-4412-8099-dafb6ff778fe.png)

 ## Total Rides
-There is quite a difference in the number of rides in each area.
-The larger 'Urban' cities have more than 2 and a half times the number of total rides of 'Suburban' cites and 13 times the number of total rides of the smaller 'Rural' areas
+Urban cities have the highest ridership demand while rural cities have the least.

 ### Total Drivers
-Understandably given the number of Rides available, the total drivers for these city types are even more varying with Urban cities having more than 30 times the number of drivers of the Rural areas
+Urban cities have 4x+ more drivers than suburban cities.

 ### Total Fares
 Total Fares in 'Urban' cities with more drivers and more rides are twice the total in 'Suburban' cities and more than 9 times the total in 'Rural' cities.

-### Average Fare per Ride
-Given the smaller number of rides and the fewer drivers, 'Rural' areas actually earn more per ride (on average) compared to the average fare per rides of both 'Suburban' and 'Urban' cities

-### Average Fare per Driver
+### Average Fare per Ride & Driver
-Given the smaller number of rides and the fewer drivers, this somewhat higher average fare per ride translates to a significant difference in Average Fare per Driver, with 'Rural' drivers earning more than three times as much as drivers in 'Urban' cities
+Rural cities have the highest average fare per ride and driver.

 ### Total fare by city type
 Graph of Total Fares by City Type All three city types have dips and raises in the fare earned by week, and not always at the same time, showing that ridership is unique to each city type